A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

+As this is a function of phase, we note the maximum detectable velocity is unambiguous for $|\Delta\phi|<\pi$.
+Thus $v_{max} = \lambda/(4T)$ is a function of the wavelength of the signal and the time between chirps \cite{iovescu2017fundamentals}.

+A similar phase difference calculation can be employed for angle estimation \cite{iovescu2017fundamentals}.
+Given multiple receiver units separated by an interval $l$, the distance disparity $\Delta d$ emerges in reflections.
+The angle of arrival $\theta$ can be derived from the modification of \eqref{eq:phase_meas} with the geometric relation $\Delta d = l \sin{\theta}$ in \figref{fig:chirp}:

+While the equations listed throughout this section are conducted in the frequency domain, most signals are captured through digital samples from a high-frequency \ac{ADC} sampling every 100ns or less.
+The discrete samples are subsequently passed through a series of \ac{FFT} which produce frequency and amplitude graphs which can be analyzed to identify peaks.
+Range frequencies are identified from an FFT processed on a single chirp and return.
+Velocity frequencies are calculated from sequences of FFTs calculated across a series of chirp and returns.
+Angle-of-arrival frequencies are processed by an FFT along TX-RX pairs for given chirps and returns or at a specific antenna angle depending on the radar type.

-The frequency modulation acts as a temporal indicator across a continuous wave allowing for range-based calculations to be applied.
+Frequency modulation acts as a temporal indicator across a continuous wave allowing for range-based calculations to be applied.
 Compared to amplitude modulation, the accuracy of a returned wave is only affected by the frequency's bandwidth.
 As such, frequency modulation is less susceptible to concerns related to signal-to-noise ratios and the specific RCS of detected targets affecting the ability to determine individual returns.
-FMCW radar also acts as coherent signals, returning both an amplitude and phase measurement, whereas early time-of-flight radar acted as noncoherent systems returning only amplitude and relying on skilled human operators to interpret desired signals against clutter.
+As FMCW waves are time-multiplexed with unique dwell times between pulses in a pulse train, they act as coherent signals.
+This means individual chirps can be correlated to the specific TX-RX pair and position in the sequence from which a chirp originated.
+This allows for correlation of signals in both amplitude and phase versus early time-of-flight pulsed radar where only a non-coherent amplitude measurements could be made.
+Skilled human operators were required to interpret clutter from signals in these systems.